enginecommerce/engine-flight-manual/products/index.md

     - instruction: To Edit, Clone or Delete a product, Select the product you want to edit from the products list on the products homepage
       image: /assets/images/mockdown/draft2/products_list_mockdown_with_products_header_screenshot.jpg/

-    - instruction: Once you've selected the product, you may edit, clone or delete the products with the button located to the right of the screen
+    - instruction: Once you've selected the product, you may edit, clone or delete the products with the buttons located to the right of the screen
       image: /assets/images/mockdown/draft2/products_list_mockdown_with_edit_clone_delete_screenshot.jpg
       notes:
       - header: